Leibniz137/mnemonic-sss/README.md

-Mnemonic-sss is a tool to split a seed phrase into a 2-of-3 Shamir Secret Shares.
+Mnemonic-sss is a tool to split a seed phrase using a 2-of-3 Shamir Secret Sharing scheme.

 The purpose of this tool is to provide safety and redundancy to your seed phrase backup.